syncfusion/ej2-vue-docs/src/popups/dialog/template.md

 > The [buttons](../api/dialog/#buttons) and [footerTemplate](../api/dialog/#footertemplate) properties can't be used at the same time.

+## Content

+The Dialog content can be updated by providing any HTML string through the [`content`](../api/dialog/#content).

-The below example demonstrates the usage of header and footer template in the Dialog
+The below example demonstrates the usage of header, footer and content template in the Dialog.

 {% tab template="dialog/template", isDefaultActive=true %}